Sony RX10 IV versus Sony A6300

 |Canon 80D (⇒ lft | rgt)||optical||YES||3.0||1040||swivel||YES||8000||7.0||12||no|

 |Canon M5 (⇒ lft | rgt)||2360||no||3.2||1620||tilting||YES||4000||9.0||5||no|

 |Nikon D500 (⇒ lft | rgt)||optical||YES||3.2||2359||tilting||YES||8000||10.0||no||no|

 |Sony A6500 (⇒ lft | rgt)||2300||no||3.0||922||tilting||YES||4000||11.0||6||YES|

 |Sony A6000 (⇒ lft | rgt)||1440||no||3.0||922||tilting||no||4000||11.0||6||no|

 The RX10 IV is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the A6300 has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A6300 was succeeded by the Sony A6500.

-So what conclusions can be drawn?
+So how do things add up?
 Is the Sony RX10 IV better than the Sony A6300 or vice versa?
-Below is a summary of the relative strengths of each of the two contestants.
+The listing below highlights the relative strengths of the two models.